Anikesh02/Imaginify/README.md

 Find the live link here: https://imaginify-ani02.vercel.app/

+📢 NOTE: After Signup or Login make sure to refresh the page once if everything doesn't work right

 🔋 Features :

 👉 Authentication and Authorization: Secure user access with registration, login, and route protection.